Sanjaasürengiin Zorig

-Sanjaasürengiin Zorig (Санжаасүрэнгийн Зориг; 20 April 1962 – 2 October 1998) was a Mongolian politician who played a prominent role in leading the country's 1990 democratic revolution.
+Sanjaasürengiin Zorig (Санжаасүрэнгийн Зориг; 20 April 1962 – 2 October 1998) was a Mongolian politician who played a prominent role in leading the country's 1990 Democratic Revolution.
 His supporters called him the "Golden Swallow of Democracy" (Ардчиллын алтан хараацай, ardchillyn altan kharaatsai).
-After his assassination, his sister Oyuun entered politics and founded the Civic Will Party.
+He served as the chairman of the Mongolian Democratic Union, a pro-democracy non-governmental organization established in December 1989.

+After the 1990 Democratic Revolution, he was elected as a deputy to the People's Great Khural from the Mongolian Democratic Party in Mongolia's first free and fair elections.
+Later, after Mongolia adopted its fourth constitution, Zorig was elected twice to the newly established State Great Khural in 1992 and 1996.
+Between April and October 1998, he served as Minister of Infrastructure in the cabinet of Tsakhiagiin Elbegdorj.
+On 2 October 1998, at the age of 38, Zorig was assassinated at his home.
+After his death, his sister Oyuun entered politics to fill his vacant parliamentary seat and later founded the Civic Will Party in 2000.

 Early life

 Zorig's grandfather was Russian geographer and ethnographer A. D. Simukov who had come to Mongolia as part of an expedition headed by Pyotr Kozlov.
 Zorig's grandfather was a victim of Marshal Choibalsan's purges, leaving his daughter Dorjpalam, Zorig's mother, an orphan.
 Dorjpalam starred in a popular Mongolian movie before marrying Sanjaasüren, a Buryat professor at the Mongolian State University.
-Zorig was the second of their three children.
+Zorig was born on 20 April 1962 in Ulaanbaatar, the capital city of the Mongolian People's Republic, and became the second of their three children.

-From 1970 on, Zorig attended middle school No. 23 in Ulaanbaatar, one of the city's Russian-language schools.
-From 1980 to 1985 he studied philosophy at Moscow's Lomonosov Moscow State University.
-Afterwards, he worked for a year as an instructor for the Mongolian Revolutionary Youth League in Ulaanbaatar, and in 1986 became lecturer for scientific communism at the Mongolian State University.
+From 1970 onward, Zorig attended middle school No. 23 in Ulaanbaatar, one of the city's Russian-language schools.
+From 1980 to 1985, he studied philosophy at Moscow's Lomonosov Moscow State University.
+Afterward, he worked for a year as an instructor for the Mongolian Revolutionary Youth League in Ulaanbaatar, and between 1986 and 1989, as a lecturer for scientific communism at the Mongolian State University.
 He became an accomplished chess player, later serving as president of the Mongolian Chess Federation.
-In 1988, he founded the "New Generation" group, a group of young dissidents dedicated to spreading democracy in Mongolia.
+In 1988, he founded the "New Generation" (Шинэ Үе), a group of young dissidents dedicated to promoting democracy in the one-party state.